 towers, installed connectors on transmission lines, assembled microwave antennas and assisted with the regular day-to-day operation of ground crews in the field.

-To the left, Virginia on a ladder hoisting antennas and mast to the top of the tower for installation, using a capstan.
+Right: On a ladder hoisting antennas and mast to the top of the tower for installation, using a Capstan winch.

 Repairing strobe lights...